networknt/light-doc/content/concern/sanitizer.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-# Introduction
+### Introduction

-This is a middleware that addresses cross site scripting concerns.
+This is a middleware that addresses cross-site scripting concerns.
 It encodes the header and body according to the configuration.
 As body encoding depends on [Body][] middleware, it has to be plugged into the request/response chain after Body.

-# Configuration
+### Configuration

-Here is the default configuration sanitizer.yml
+Here is the default configuration file sanitizer.yml

 ```
 # Sanitize request for cross site scripting during runtime